code4it-dev/c4it-hugo/content/article/2025/118-azure-application-insights-ilogger-aspnetcore/index.md

   - CSharp
   - Logging
 toc: true
 summary: "Application Insights is a great tool for handling high volumes of logs.
-How can you configure an ASP.NET application to send logs to Azure Application Insights?"
+How can you configure an ASP.NET application to send logs to Azure Application Insights?
+What can I do to have Application Insights log my exceptions?"
 images:
   - /blog/azure-application-insights-ilogger-aspnetcore/featuredImage.png
 keywords: